frictionlessdata/datapackage-v2-draft/content/docs/specifications/glossary.md

 The `native` representation of data refers to the representation of data in a form that is produced by a format-specific driver in some computational environment.
 The Data Package Standard itself does not define any data formats and relies on existent data formats and corresponding drivers on the implementations level.

-Having the Data Resource definition as below:
+Having a Data Resource definition as below:

 ```json
 {